bpardee/data_seeder/README.md

 ## Loaders

-data_seeder has default loaders for txt, csv, json and yml but you can also create your own custom loaders.
+data_seeder has default loaders for txt, csv, json and yml extensions but you can also create your own custom loaders.
 For instance, suppose you had the following tables:

     create_table "app_errors", force: :cascade do |t|